heapwolf/Porter/README.md

     });
 ```

 The Porter constructor takes a single object literal containing members grouped by resource.
 Resources are then expressed as arrays.
-In the case of defining a REST call, there must be a verb and a path, where each path can have tokens in it that will get supplanted when used.
+In the case of defining a REST call, there is a verb and a path, where each path can have tokens in it that will get supplanted when used.
 An RPC call is simply a function name.
 Here is the above definition put in use...

 ```javascript
     porter.users.list(